 Which students and faculty are eligible?

-All undergraduate freshmen and sophomores enrolled at any school in any discipline at Penn are eligible.
+All 1st and 2nd year undergraduates enrolled at any school in any discipline at Penn are eligible.
 International students must verify with Penn’s Office of International Programs that the PURM project for which they are selected qualifies as education-related employment under their visa.

 Prospective faculty mentors can be standing faculty members from any school.
 Applications involving more than one mentor are acceptable and encouraged, but the application must be submitted by a member of the standing faculty.
 Because a long-term mentoring relationship is a desired outcome, visiting faculty at Penn are not appropriate mentors.